Promi-ShellbeeGirl81/Personal-Training/ssh.md

-# Setting Up SSH for GitHub
+# Setting Up SSH and Clone Github Repository in Device

 ## Step 1: Verify Your SSH Key Exists
 Check if an SSH key has already been created: